From 29 January 2013 to 16 June 2013

-The exhaustive catalogue, published by Skira in conjunction with the retrospective at Castello di Rivoli, includes texts by the curators, a bio-bibliographical section, and a wide selection of images, a number which have not been previously reproduced.
+Published by Skira on the occasion of the large retrospective at Castello di Rivoli, the exhaustive catalog includes texts by the curators, a bio-bibliographical section and a wide selection of images.

-The exhibition has been made possible thanks to the contribution of Fondazione Arte Moderna e Contemporanea CRT, the technical support from Kuhn & Bülow Insurance Broker, Berlin and the media partnership of La Stampa.
+The exhibition has been made possible thanks to the contribution of Fondazione Arte Moderna e Contemporanea CRT and the technical support of Kuhn & Bülow Insurance Broker, Berlin